-ICOBOL is offered on the Microsoft Windows platforms and various Linux platforms and the Apple Mac platform.
+ICOBOL is offered on the Microsoft Windows platforms and various Linux platforms.
 Because some features of ICOBOL are unique to the particular operating system platform, the overviews (below) have been provided for your convenience.

 File sharing and record locking are performed using Microsoft Windows networking protocols and compatible servers under Linux such as Samba.
 This allows complete multi-user functionality via multiple windows on a single computer, multiple computers in a network, or a combination of the two.

 License management can be centralized in a network environment by using the License Manager in client/server mode.
 Alternatively, each workstation can be licensed individually.

 The ICOBOL Linux system most closely mimics the traditional minicomputer systems of the past.
 These systems were built around a single machine with multiple dumb terminals connected via serial I/O ports.
 Current systems augment this capability in a network environment by allowing remote telnet sessions to act as terminals, or by using our ThinClient product.
-These Linux-based systems are very flexible, stable, and scalable.
+These Linux-based systems are very fast, flexible, stable, and scalable.

 Support for a variety of Linux platforms is provided, but does not include every possible variation.
 Our standard build and test environment is based on CentOS, the community edition of Red Hat Enterprise Linux.
 ICOBOL 5 runs on Linux 2.6 and up kernels on Intel.